--- How often does the state/territory require that this training topic be completed by
+How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed CCDF programs?
+Annually ✓ Other

 Connecticut has created a Core Knowledge and Competencies (CKC) Framework that includes a set of shared core competencies, including health and safety for any provider working in any setting.
 CT has created the CKC Framework Reflection Tool for developing individual professional development plans.
 This reflection tool can be utilized by all Care 4 Kids providers to create individual health and safety training.